Management Response

 Responsible Deadline Status Comments

 2. Ensure periodic assessment of workload of all personnel through regular check-ins by supervisors.
 UN Women NCO 2027/12 Initiated NCO has prioritized that all performance management and development plans are completed within the corporate deadline.
 NCO as part of Global Staff Survey Action plan 2022 selected Professional Development and Growth as a focus theme for Nepal for 2023.
 Action plan has been mutually developed by NCO team in form of dedicated learning hour and more support in terms of Career Development opportunities.
-Also, three milestones date has been agreed to discuss progress, share wins, and course correction if needed.

 Recommendation: Continue investing in evaluation as a means to provide a space for reflection, learning and accountability.
 Moving forward, monitoring can be strengthened through dedicated capacity-building of CSOs and the establishment of a third-party monitoring mechanism to ensure coverage in the field and during crises.